Graduate Admission Standards

 Admission to Amberton University is a privilege not a right.
 Admission is granted only when, in the judgment of University officials, the applicant can benefit from our educational programs.

-A student seeking unconditional admission to Amberton University for graduate study will meet the following admission standards:
+A student seeking unconditional admission to Amberton University for graduate study will meet the following admission standards.
+Additional admission standards are required for students seeking formal admission to the Master of Arts - School Counseling Program.
+See the 'Program Requirements' section below for more information.

 - Be a U.S. citizen or permanent resident.